The Huskies sweated out a thrilling OT win over Cal. But far too many questions remain.

 But Cal found a way to slither through the defense when it needed to — most notably on its penultimate drive of the second half, when the Bears marched 62 yards and tied the score with 2:51 left in the game.
 Heck, had they had 30 more seconds left in regulation, they might have scored again (they drove 43 yards in just over a minute) but were forced to attempt a 55-yard field goal that fell short.

-No, throughout the the second half, the Huskies’ defense looked just as vulnerable as their offense.
+No, throughout the second half, the Huskies’ defense looked just as vulnerable as their offense.
 Even in overtime, Cal (1-3, 0-1) moved with little resistance before the fumble.
 And it wasn’t like the Huskies were lining up against an offensive juggernaut.

 This season has been trying for the Huskies, and Saturday night offered no evidence that relief is in sight.
 Yes, they got the win — one of the more dramatic wins in recent history — and have momentum heading into Oregon State.
 But this felt more like an escape than it did a victory.